Gardaí investigate alleged assault on woman who had stillbirth

 A Garda spokesman said the investigation was currently just in relation to the assault on the woman, who is understood to be deeply traumatised at the loss of her baby.
 The course of the investigation will be determined by the results of the postmortem.

-A Garda source said investigators wuld also speak to the woman’s gynaecologist to see if there were any issues with her pregnancy prior to the assault.
+A Garda source said investigators would also speak to the woman’s gynaecologist to see if there were any issues with her pregnancy prior to the alleged assault.

 “It’s a complex case but the matter will be investigated fully and a full file including the results of the postmortem will be sent to the (Director of Public Prosecutions) who will decide what charges are to be brought,” the source said.